vishalbhumkar/Amazon-Clone/README.md

 # Amazon-Clone
-this is my first frontend project for amazon clone
+This is my first frontend project for amazon clone Author - Vishal Bhumkar